WyattCast44/CLIFF/docs/commands.md

 # Commands

-The primary differnce between commands and options is that options are parsed first.
+The primary difference between commands and options is when parsing arguments that were passed to the script, the arguments will always be searched against commands first.
+If a command is found with the given signature and the command has additional arguments the remaining arguments will be parsed as potential command arguments.
+Any arguments remaining will be compared against all registered options.

 ## Using Classes